“What tax do I owe?” self-served through simplicity & AI

 4×

-Prospective increase in tax engagement
+prospective increase in tax engagement

-Team: up to 3 product managers, 1 senior designer, 1 content designer, up to 12 engineers.
+2026 | 5 months | 10 research participants Team: 3 product managers, 1 senior designer, 1 content designer, 12 engineers & myself.

 - 01